massimo-nocentini/oeis-tools/README.md

 ## OEIS grapher

-The following is the help description of the console facility for the grapher; although, a Jupyter notebook is also given ([view][grapher:nb]).
+The following is the help description of the console facility for the _grapher_; moreover, a Jupyter notebook is also given ([view][grapher:nb]).

 [grapher:nb]:http://nbviewer.jupyter.org/github/massimo-nocentini/oeis-tools/blob/master/notebooks/oeis-mining.ipynb